 "Again, we often recommend the RWIS as it very much has a dual benefit.
 It ultimately has the safety benefit of being able to achieve single relief well contingency, without having to redesign your well, but it can also unlock the potential for planning bigger bore wells and therefore enable more efficient field development.

-“Even if you can achieve a single relief well without requiring the RWIS, it can still unlock economic benefits for you by allowing you to maximise flow rates through increasing the size of the wellbore, while still maintaining a single relief well.
+“Even if you can achieve a single relief well without requiring the RWIS, it can still unlock economic benefits for you by allowing you to maximize flow rates through increasing the size of the wellbore, while still maintaining a single relief well.

 “The knock on effect is also hugely beneficial to operators.
 As production targets can now be met with fewer wells by having access to the RWIS, the CAPEX cost savings achieved can be incredible.
-You can learn more about this in a previous blog post we have written - Optimise your well economic: how to exceed production targets with less wells.”
+You can learn more about this in a previous blog post we have written - Optimize your well economic: how to exceed production targets with less wells.”

 If you would like to learn more about the RWIS, click here to visit our product page.
 Or alternatively, if you’d like to speak with us directly, you can get in touch with our specialist team by completing the form below.